 Your company rules must state what acceptable behaviour in the workplace is.
 It is even more important to clarify what is unacceptable behaviour.
 The regulations should also state what action you will take if anyone breaks the rules.

 Workplace disciplinary rules should follow the 'Acas code of practice on disciplinary and grievance procedures'.
 It provides more information for employers who are taking disciplinary action against an employee.

-Acas Helpline and Practical training Courses
+Acas Helpline and Practical Training Courses

 Telephone: 0300 123 11 00

-Find out about phone call charges in the United Kingdom.
+Phone call charges in the United Kingdom.